PrinceMuichkine/jumbo/README.md

 ## FAQs

 **Where do I sign up for a paid plan?**
-Jumbo.new is free to get started.
-If you need more AI tokens or want private projects, you can purchase a paid subscription in your [Jumbo.new](https://jumbo.dev) settings, in the lower-left hand corner of the application.
+Jumbo.dev is free to get started.
+If you need more AI tokens or want private projects, you can purchase a paid subscription in your [Jumbo.dev](https://jumbo.dev) settings, in the lower-left hand corner of the application.

 **What happens if I hit the free usage limit?**
 Once your free daily token limit is reached, AI interactions are paused until the next day or until you upgrade your plan.

 **Is Jumbo in beta?**
-Yes, Jumbo.new is in beta, and we are actively improving it based on feedback.
+Yes, Jumbo.dev is in beta, and we are actively improving it based on feedback.

-**How can I report Jumbo.new issues?**
+**How can I report Jumbo.dev issues?**
 Check out the [Issues section](https://github.com/lomi./jumbo.dev/issues) to report an issue or request a new feature.
 Please use the search feature to check if someone else has already submitted the same issue/request.

 **What frameworks/libraries currently work on Jumbo?**
-Jumbo.new supports most popular JavaScript frameworks and libraries.
-If it runs on lomi., it will run on Jumbo.new as well.
+Jumbo.dev supports most popular JavaScript frameworks and libraries.
+If it runs on lomi., it will run on Jumbo.dev as well.

 **How can I add make sure my framework/project works well in jumbo?**
 We are excited to work with the JavaScript ecosystem to improve functionality in Jumbo.
 Reach out to us via [hello@lomi..com](mailto:hello@lomi..com) to discuss how we can partner!